UAlaska-IT/win_dns/README.md

   * Windows 2008 and 2012 require WMF update to install Powershell 5.0
   * Powershell is not installed by this cookbook

+### Dependencies

+This cookbook does not constrain its dependencies because it is intended as a utility library.
+It should ultimately be used within a wrapper cookbook.

 ## Resources

 This cookbook provides two resources for configuring DNS in Windows using Powershell.
 See [Set-DnsClientServerAddress](https://technet.microsoft.com/en-us/itpro/powershell/windows/dnsclient/set-dnsclientserveraddress) for details on managing static DNS in Windows.
 See [Set-DnsClient](https://technet.microsoft.com/en-us/itpro/powershell/windows/dnsclient/set-dnsclient) for details on managing DNS name on Windows.